(3) A collection of articles found on the Internet describing the

 Amsterdam was renamed New York.
 New Jersey, sparsely settled by the Dutch,

-into East and West Jersey in 1676, but the colony was reunited as a royal
+East and West Jersey in 1676, but the colony was reunited as a royal province in

-granting permission for the Gravesend men and others to settle the lands located
+permission for the Gravesend men and others to settle the lands located across the

 “Upon the request of Wm Goulding, James Grover and John Browne [Bowne], on